draducu/Christmas-Shopping-List---Toogle-Theme/readme.md

-This project is an browser extension.
+This project is (mainly) a browser extension.
 Load it !
+Warning !
+Firefox does not support extensions !
+Difficult to load, unsopported and only temporary
+          Works great on Chrome and Brave browser!

-This project allows to toogle themes and make your christmas list
+This project allows to toogle themes and manage your christmas list !